+The upgraded processor offers more cores and better performance.
 The SSD will help this build feel much faster overall and will significantly cut down on boot times.
 And, the 16GB of memory will be beneficial for future-proofing and will help gamers who do video editing and/or content creation as well.

 In terms of performance for this build, you can expect it to run any game on at least higher settings with ~60 FPS or higher.
 For more demanding titles, like the Division 2 or PUBG, this build should deliver around 60 FPS on higher settings.
 For non-demanding games like Fortnite, Apex Legends, League of Legends, and Rocket League, this build will easily be able to handle them on max settings with well over 60 FPS.

 The specs in this system also make it a VR-ready PC build, too.
 So, if you want to pair it up with an Oculus Rift or an HTC Vive you definitely do so.